CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Helpful Info

 • Travel Time and Route: Although this route can be driven in one day, it’s best to split it into two days to fully appreciate the historical stops.
 Roads are generally well-maintained, but some sections can be narrow, especially near rural areas.
-Check road conditions on the Thai Highway Department for live updates.

 • Accommodation: Consider an overnight stay in either Lopburi or Kamphaeng Phet.
 Both offer a range of accommodations from budget guesthouses to boutique hotels.
 Websites like Agoda and Booking.com provide booking options tailored to your preferences.

 • Local Cuisine: Savor the local delicacies along the way.
 In Ayutthaya, try the famous boat noodles and roti sai mai (cotton candy wrapped in roti).
 Lopburi offers delicious sunflower seeds and sweet tamarind.
-For a list of local dishes and where to find them, refer to Eating Thai Food for comprehensive guides.

 • Bike Rentals in Sukhothai: Once in Sukhothai, consider renting a bicycle to explore the historical park.
 It’s the best way to experience the park’s tranquility and hidden corners.
 Bike rentals are available near the park entrance.
-Find more information on the Sukhothai Tourism website.

 Additional Resources